 Guppy Fish Care

 Many misconceptions is that fish are low maintenance and all you have to do if feed them and watch them.
 It isn’t all that easy and Guppy fish care will not be as hard as it may sound either.
-Most importantly for any new fish you need a cycled tanked.
+Most importantly for any new fish you need a cycled fish tank.
 This will ensure the overall health of your new pet.
-In the tank you will need gravel, sand, or rocks on the bottom, lots of plants (live or fake), a filter, and a heater.
-Guppy fish tank temperature should be 55-85⁰ F (10-29⁰ C).
+In the fish tank you will need gravel, sand, or rocks on the bottom, lots of live aquarium plants (might be fake), a fish tank filter, and guppy fish tank heater.
+Guppy tank temperature should be 55-85⁰ F (10-29⁰ C).
 Outside of the tank you will need a net, food, water conditioner (to help with ammonia and chlorine), a Master Freshwater Test Kit, and a biologic liquid to help keep your water balanced, so its easier to take guppy fish care.
 You will need a gravel vacuum, or a python to help with water changes and depending on which you choose, a large bucket to put the dirty water in.
 These are minimum initial requirements for Guppy fish care.